Provenance HISTART5126

 By the end of this course students will be able to:

-■ Explain the consequences of incomplete, inaccurate or false provenance of works of art and archaeological material for the art trade and for museums;
+■ explain the consequences of incomplete, inaccurate or false provenance of works for the art trade and for museums;

-■ Formulate a coherent argument concerning how curatorial, archaeological and legal contexts affect provenance research;
+■ demonstrate an understanding of how curatorial, archaeological and legal contexts affect provenance research;

-■ Conduct provenance research based on evidence sourced in a wide diversity of places, including online sources.
+■ initiate and carry out provenance research based on evidence sourced in a wide variety of places, including online sources, taking due account of legal and ethical standards covered in the course.

 Minimum Requirement for Award of Credits